-Answer: Yes, prompts are provided to the student with a specific interval of time between each level of assistance beginning with the least prompt.
-The time should not be too long in order to prevent errors from occurring but long enough to give the student the opportunity to respond correctly.
-This interval should remain constant during the instruction (e.g., three, four, or five seconds).
-The basic concept is that the student is provided an opportunity to respond to the LEAST amount of assistance possible in order to successfully complete the task.
-More assistance is only provided if the student does not respond successfully within the pre-set interval between prompts.
+Answer: Yes, prompts are provideYes, prompts are provided to the student with a specific interval of time between each level beginning with the least prompt.
+The time should be short enough to prevent errors from occurring but long enough to give the student time to respond correctly.
+This interval should remain constant during the instruction (e.g., 3, 4, or 5 seconds).
+The concept is that the student is provided an opportunity to respond to the LEAST amount of assistance possible to complete the task.
+More assistance is provided only if the student does not respond successfully within the pre-set interval between prompts.

 Answer: Each type of prompt can range from minimal to more intrusive.
 A verbal prompt can be indirect or direct providing verbal instructions on what the student is to do.
 An indirect verbal prompt provides a cue that something is expected of the student, but very little information is given such as: "What do you do next?"
 A direct verbal prompt is more specific and tells the student what is expected.
 "Pick up the books."
-When teaching the student verbal language, the teacher will verbally model what he or she is to say.
+When teaching the student verbal language, the teacher will verbally model what he/she is to say.
 A verbal model can be partial or full.
 For example, when teaching a student to say, "I need the bathroom" you can model "I", "I need", or "I need the bathroom."
 A physical prompt can be partial such as a touch or tap on the elbow.
 Or, physical prompts also can be total assistance such as hand over hand assistance to complete a task.

 Answer: The type of prompt and the level of intensity should be determined by the instructional support needs of each student with ASD.
-Prompts should be selected that assist the student in successfully completing the skill being taught.
+Prompts selected should assist the student in successfully completing the skill being taught.
 Some students may respond positively to one prompt versus another.
 In addition, some students with ASD may react negatively to a specific type of prompt.
 Some students with ASD, for instance, do not respond well to verbal prompts.

-In this example, the teacher gives the cue, "Do you want a drink of water?"
-If the student does not respond with 3 seconds, she provides a verbal prompt, "Touch 'yes' or touch 'no.' If the student does not respond within 3 seconds to the verbal prompt, the teacher provides a model prompt by pointing to 'yes' and 'no' on the communication board.
-Finally, if the student still does not respond, the teacher physically guides the students hand to touch either 'yes' or 'no' on the communication device.
+Answer: The answer depends on the skill being taught.
+Some skills require the student only performs one discrete behavior.
+An example may be touching "yes" or "no" on a communication device when asked if they would like a drink of water.
+The teacher could use least to most prompts to teach this skill but not need a task analysis.
+There really is only one step to the skill being taught.
+For example, the teacher might offer the cue, "Do you want a drink of water?"
+If the student does not respond in 3 seconds, the teacher provides a verbal prompt, "Touch yes or touch no." If there is no response in 3 seconds to the verbal prompt, the teacher provides a model prompt by pointing to 'yes' and 'no' on the communication board.
+Finally, if the student still does not respond, the teacher physically guides the student's hand to touch either 'yes' or 'no'.

-Answer: In addition to the prompting strategy, the teacher also needs to consider how she will reinforce the student when he or she responds correctly.
-Some research has found that students may learn faster if they are provided verbal praise and feedback once a step is completed.
-For instance, the teacher says, "Great picking up your math worksheet" after the student does this step correctly.
-In this case, the student is specifically told what she did correctly as soon as the step is completed.
+Answer: In addition to the prompting strategy, the teacher needs to consider how to reinforce the student when he/she responds correctly.
+Some research states students may learn faster if they are provided verbal praise/feedback once a step is completed.
+For instance, the teacher might say, "Great picking up your math worksheet" after this step has been done correctly.
+The student is specifically told what he/she did correctly as soon as the step is completed.

-Answer: Yes, there are several other considerations when designing an instructional program using a least prompt procedure.
-First and perhaps most importantly, the student should not be allowed to make errors during instruction.
+Answer: Yes, there are several other considerations when designing an instructional program using a least to most prompt procedure.
+First and most importantly, the student should not be allowed to make errors during instruction.
 All errors should be interrupted as soon as they occur with the next level of prompt assistance.
-For instance, if the teacher realizes that the student is beginning to respond incorrectly to a prompt, she should interrupt the error with the next more intrusive prompt in the sequence without waiting the specified time interval.
+For instance, if the teacher realizes the student is beginning to respond incorrectly to a prompt, she should interrupt the error with the next more intrusive prompt in the sequence without waiting the specified time interval.

 Summary: There are many different prompting procedures that can be effective in teaching students with ASD new skills.
 This Autism Q and A has presented some of the important components of writing an instructional program using the “least to most” prompts strategy.
 Please visit the VCU-ACE website for more information on using prompting procedures for instruction: http://www.vcuautismcenter.org/index.cfm

-Information for this Frequently Asked Questions (FAQ) is from Virginia Commonwealth University is an equal opportunity/affirmative action institution providing access to education and employment without regard to age, race, color, national origin, gender, religion, sexual orientation, veteran's status, political affiliation, or disability.
-If special accommodations or language translation are needed contact Voice (804) 828-1851 | TTY (804) 828-2494.
-For additional information on ACE, contact: [email@example.com].
+Information for this Frequently Asked Questions (FAQ) is from Virginia Commonwealth University's Autism Center for Excellence (VCU-ACE), which is funded by the Virginia State Department of Education (Grant # 881-61172-H027A100107).
+Virginia Commonwealth University is an equal opportunity/affirmative action institution providing access to education and employment without regard to age, race, color, national origin, gender, religion, sexual orientation, veteran's status, political affiliation, or disability.
+If special accommodations or language translation are needed contact (804) 828-1851 VOICE -- (804) 828-2494 TTY.